-Therapy provides a temporary refuge from your roles and responsibilities and gives you a chance to say how things really are with you.
+Each therapy session can provide a temporary refuge from the outside world.
+It allows you to breathe and say how things really are with you.

-At its heart, therapy is a specific type of conversation between two people that is focused on the concerns of the person who is seeking help.
-I offer a time and place to meet and my skill, experience, and attention to listen deeply to what is worrying you, and to what you want and need to express.
+Therapy is a specific type of conversation between two people that is focused on the concerns of the person who is seeking help.
+I offer a regular time and place to meet, and my attention and experience in order to listen deeply to what is confusing, distressing, or discouraging you.

 What really matters to you?

-My approach is for us to become curious together about what you’re doing and what’s preoccupying you.
+My approach is for us to become curious about what you’re doing and what’s preoccupying you.
+What are you going through?
 Where does it hurt?
+What do you want less of?
 What do you want more of?
-What do you want less of?
 What really matters to you?
-As you would begin to emerge from the fog of confusion and frustration you can get to know yourself better.
+As you would get to know yourself better you can begin to emerge from the fog of frustration and confusion that has been limiting you.
 In rediscovering your own desires, versus those that others may have for you, you can move towards living and relating more authentically.

-You are the only you that there is, was, or ever will be.
-So it’s a given that there can never be a generic, one-size-fits-all, plan for therapy.
-That said, it’s my experience that whatever the problem, when someone feels comfortable in the company of a non-judgmental and compassionate therapist, he or she can start to recover the wholeness of what it is to be human, participate more fully in their relationships, and engage with increasing courage and confidence in the outside world.
+You are the only you that is, was, or ever will be.
+So there can never be a generic plan for therapy.
+That said, it’s my experience that whatever the problem, when you feel comfortable in the company of a non-judgmental and compassionate therapist, you can start to recover the wholeness of what it is to be human, participate more fully in your relationships, and engage with increasing courage and confidence in the outside world.